Mxrk23/Active-Directory/README.md

 <p align="center">
 14.Conclusion.<br/>
-<br>Looking back to my network architecure, I’ve created a mini corporate network essentially.
+<br>Looking back to my network architecture, I’ve created a mini corporate network essentially.
 With the account process, it almost simulates the onboarding process when someone gets hired into a new job role.
 For example, hired persons name would enter a batch file and the next day the batch file script ran and created the new hiree account which can be logged in with the corporate credentials as its already in the domain.
 <br>